NickFalletta29/CasinoAPI/README.md

 #2 John Douglas -

 #3 Taylor Smith - Implemented Observer and Wizard design patterns.
 Observer implemented in NotificationController, UserView, CasinoUI.
 Wizard implemented in SpendingLimit, SpendingLimitController, SpendingLimitView, CasinoUI.
+Changes seen in UI, in Set Spending Limit Panel on the Mainview and in User Settings, opting in and out of notfications

 #4 Nicholas Boyle -